ynot01/GodotMinesweeper/README.md

 # GodotMinesweeper
 Minesweeper built from the ground up in Godot

+Icons sprites by hand using Paint.NET

+Numbers are in Arial font

 Left click - Clear tile

 Right click - Flag tile